South Africans vote in first "Born Free" election

 South Africa's top anti-graft agency accused Zuma this year of "benefiting unduly" from a $23 million state-funded security upgrade to his private home at Nkandla in rural KwaZulu-Natal province that included a swimming pool and chicken run.

-Zuma has denied any wrongdoing and defended the upgrades as necessary for the protection of a head of state.
+Zuma has steadfastly denied any wrongdoing, defended the upgrades to his home and said the accusations against him were unfair given the importance of protecting any head of state.
 He confidently told reporters on Monday the Nkandla controversy was "not an issue with the voters".

-His personal approval ratings have dipped this year, but Zuma appeared relaxed and assured as he voted at a school near Nkandla, ending what he called a "very challenging" campaign.
+His personal approval ratings have dipped, but Zuma appeared relaxed and assured as he voted at a school near Nkandla, ending what he described as a "very challenging" campaign.

 "I hope that all voters will cast their votes free," he told reporters.
 "This is our right that we fought for."